 • Focus on the issues at hand, not the personalities of the other parties involved.

-• Be clear on the terms of agreement you reached with the other party, writing down the agreement in detail at the end of the conversation.
+• Be clear on the terms of agreement you reached with the other party, writing down the agreement in detail at the end of the conversation and making sure you enter into a legally binding agreement that reflects the negotiated outcome.
+An IP lawyer can assist you with negotiations or recording the outcomes in a legally binding agreement.

-It can be difficult to determine whether you will be able to leverage a commercially meaningful outcome from the IP dispute you are facing and facilitate a productive, amicable discussion with the other party.
+It can be difficult to determine whether negotiations are a suitable option.
 An IP professional can help you make this assessment and advise what steps would work best in your situation.

 See also